 People handling food should follow basic hygiene practice - wash hands immediately prior, or upon, entering the food preparation area.
-Sanitary gloves should be worn at all times when handling food.
+Sanitary gloves should be always worn when handling food.
 Enquiries should be made through your local Food Authority or equivalent as to notification requirements and the types of foods which can be served.